0x9090/DarkFlare/README.md

 #### OpSec
 * Never log into your hosting provider, or Flarum server without going through your PORTAL of Pi
 * Never use personal information for anything.
 Not even email addresses.
-* When sendind data around, always prefer using TOR as the transport
+* When sending data around, always prefer using TOR as the transport